 Because they tend to have sensitive throats prone to issues like Kirby’s collapsing trachea, you should walk your Cavachon with a harness instead of a flat collar.
 Choke collars and training collars should be avoided altogether with this breed.

 We bought this vest harness on Amazon for our Kirby.
-It comes in different colors, is durable, and pretty affordable.
+It comes in different colors, is durable, and is pretty affordable.

 In addition to exercise, you should also consider playing more games with your canine.
 Teach them fun games like nosework or agility to keep their minds sharp and active.
 Playing games like this helps them to receive regular physical activity as well as mental stimulation.